dataesr/bso-publications/doc/bso.md

 The new version of the national Monitor allows, directly from the website, to generate graphs from a list of DOIs previously sent to the MESRI team.
 The University of Lorraine has been asked to test and implement this new version.

 The constitution of the DOI corpus remains an essential step for the institutions.
-The code proposed by the University of Lorraine makes it possible to generate this list simply by crossing various databases such as the Web of Science, PubMed or HAL.
+The code proposed by the University of Lorraine makes it possible to generate this list simply by crossing various databases.

 This simplified version will probably encourage other institutions to establish their own Monitor.